Buy-To-Let Repayment Mortgages Explained

 Step 2: Finding the right lender.
 They’ll know exactly which lenders offer repayment mortgages on buy-to-let properties and the eligibility criteria for each.
 You won’t necessarily meet the criteria for all lenders, but your broker will identify which is the best fit.

 Step 3: Submit your application.
-Buy-to-let mortgage applications can be more difficult to prepare than residential mortgage applications for various reasons.
+For various reasons, buy-to-let mortgage applications can be more difficult to prepare than residential mortgage applications.
 You’ll need to make rental income forecasts, for example.
 Your broker will know what lenders need to see and can help you with the details.

 Eligibility Criteria